 Values still relevant today

-From its very beginnings in 1976-1980, Punk has feigned stupidity and claimed a certain "cultural illiteracy" that contrasts with its power to act.
-Identified in the collective imagination with an iconoclastic aesthetic and musical genre, Punk is also a protest movement, embodying political and social values ranging from anti-authoritarianism to "Do-It-Yourself".
+From its very beginnings in 1976-1980, punk feigned stupidity and claimed a certain "cultural illiteracy" that contrasted with the power of action it concealed.
+Identified in the collective imagination with the aesthetics of an iconoclastic musical genre, punk is also a protest movement, embodying political and social values ranging from anti-authoritarianism to "do-It-Yourself".
 As punk evolved, so did the social fractures it constantly denounced.
-That's why it's still very much alive and kicking.
-Not to say critically useful at a time of generalized individualism and neglect of major collective causes.
+That's why it's still relevant and critically useful today, in an age of generalized individualism and neglect of collective causes.

 City punk, country punk

-Although the punk movement is largely urban in origin, it is far from having disappeared from the landscape.
-Particularly in rural areas, where punk culture is increasingly present and vibrant.
-This is no stranger to the ZAD phenomenon and other forms of concentration.
-Punks are always at the forefront, with a double face that Etienne Renzo captures so well.
-On the one hand, there's a jovial, benevolent dimension.
-Fête oblige!
-The party as an instance of fun and ritual, as a system of subversion of signs and collective communion.
-And on the other, commitments corresponding to radical lifestyle choices, some of them visionary in terms of degrowth and anti-consumerism, or even solidarity and mutual aid.
-In the city as in the fields.
-It's also the nomadic dimension of punk, which can become sedentary by setting up its truck or trailer in a wood, wasteland or farmyard.
-Some even buy a plot of land, where they can continue to live out of their truck or caravan, and set up a collective.
+Although the punk movement is mostly urban in origin, it is far from having disappeared from the landscape.
+Particularly in rural areas, where punk culture seems to have taken hold.
+Not far from the ZAD phenomenon and other forms of alternative action.
+Even in retreat, punks are still in the vanguard, with a double face that Etienne Renzo captures so well.
+On the one hand, there's a jovial, benevolent, even fun dimension, as the party obliges!
+The party as a ritual instance of subversion of signs and collective fraternity.
+And on the other, a commitment to radical lifestyle choices.
+Visionary choices in terms of degrowth, anti-consumerism and solidarity.
+And let's not forget the nomadic dimension of punk, which can nevertheless become sedentary in the city as well as the country, by setting up its truck in a wasteland, a squat, a wood or a farm backyard.

 A tour of Punk France for a traveling exhibition